jcox4835-star/-jcox4835-star-ceamls26.guthub.io/pages/about-me.md

 permalink: /about-me.html

 about:
-  name: Clyde Tandjong
+  name: Jonathan Cox
-  role: Junior, Computer Science
+  role: Sophomore, Industrial and Systems Engineering
   image: /assets/images/profile.svg
   linkedin: https://www.linkedin.com/in/example
   bio: |
     Hi!
-I'm Clyde, a Computer Science student in the CEAMLS SAIRI Summer Research program.
+I'm Jonathan, a Industrial and Systems Engineering student in the CEAMLS SAIRI Summer Research program.

-    My research interests sit at the intersection of human-computer interaction and applied machine learning.
-I'm especially curious about how everyday tools can be made more accessible and adaptive through smart software.
+    My research interests sit at the intersection of artificial intelligence, healthcare, and applied machine learning.
+I am especially interested in developing explainable and data-driven AI systems that can support biomedical discovery and improve clinical decision-making.
+My current research focuses on AI-driven approaches for Alzheimer’s disease research, including the discovery of drug candidate compounds, explainable AI for MRI-based diagnosis, and the use of multimodal and longitudinal healthcare data to build more transparent and clinically meaningful machine learning models.

-    Outside of class, you'll find me biking trails, learning languages, or working on small side projects with friends.
+    Outside of class, you'll find me playing basketball, learning languages, or networking with my peers to build great connections.

   hobbies:
     - icon: 🎨
-      title: Digital Art
+      title: Mini Projects
-      description: I make small illustrations and pixel art in my spare time.
+      description: I work on editing and other streaming services outside of academics.
     - icon: 🚲
       title: Biking
-      description: Weekend trail rides are how I reset.
+      description: Building cardio is essential for a weekend reset.
     - icon: 📚
-      title: Reading
+      title: Watching
-      description: Sci-fi novels and design essays — both equally inspiring.
+      description: Comic book movies help me relax during my spare time

   gallery:
     - image: /assets/images/gallery-1.svg